This blog may contain affiliate links. Read our disclosure policy for more info.

 Lake Atitlan is one of the most popular places to visit in Central America.
 This huge lake is nestled between volcanoes and surrounded by the most vibrant little towns you could imagine.

-There are a ton of fun things to do in Lake Atitlan including hiking, yoga, kayaking in the lake, and so much more.
+There are a ton of fun things to do in Lake Atitlan including hiking, visiting the different villages yoga, kayaking in the lake, and so much more.
 Be sure to visit a few local restaurants, shop at the markets, and take in the stunning views as much as you can!

 The only problem with visiting Lake Atitlan is deciding where to stay.
 With so many towns to choose from, it’s hard to know where to stay in Lake Atitlan.
 With that said, most tourists base themselves in San Maros, San Pedro, or Panajachel and explore the other towns on day trips.